lehmannro/libleipzig-python/README.rst

 Command-line interface
 ----------------------

-libleipzig provides a commandline tool called ``wortschatz`` which allows a thin layer upon the programmatic API in an ad-hoc fashion.
-It takes the desired service as its first argument followed by the service's arguments.
+libleipzig ships with the ``wortschatz`` commandline tool which provides a thin layer upon the programmatic API in an ad-hoc fashion.
+It takes the desired service as its first argument followed by the service's parameters.

 The results of the service call are printed in separate lines with the fields separated by commas (use ``--delimiter`` to modify that behaviour, it